PPL-IIITA/ppl-assignment-innocent-girl/README.md

 (All Codes Submitted are build and tested on NetBeans IDE 8.1 )

-Commands for Teminal in Linux:-
+Commands for Terminal in Linux:-

 (FOR Q1):-